Brick Court Chambers

 • Public and Administrative M

 As set out above, Jennifer also has particular expertise in human rights and civil liberties, building on her experience prior to coming to the Bar.
-She undertakes extensive pro bono work, including for NGOs and campaigning organisations as well as individuals, for which she has been nominated for numerous prizes, and for which she received the Young Pro Bono Barrister of the Year award in 2019 and again (jointly) in 2020.
+She undertakes extensive pro bono work, including for NGOs and campaigning organisations as well as individuals, for which she has been awarded numerous prizes.

 Her notable instructions include: